Home » Water Quality » Water Test » 4 Ways to Test Water Hardness (Easy Methods)

 Check-in with Water Supplier

-However, keep in mind that the reports water suppliers send often don’t reflect the water quality at your faucets.
-Suppliers test the water after they treat it in their facilities and before sending it to their customers’ taps.
+Still, keep in mind that the reports water suppliers send often don’t reflect the water quality at your faucets.
+Suppliers test the water after they treat it in their facilities before sending it to their customers’ taps.

 2. Run a Soap Buds Test